OperationalBina/PipeRT2/README.md

 The first:
 ### main_logic
 The `main_logic` function acts as the core of the routine.
 Each routine *has* to implement this method in order for it to work.
+The `main_logic` function occurs each time new data is being received from another routine.
+A routine that generates data will have its `main_logic` executed whenever possible.
 The `main_logic` function can serve a few porpouses according to the routines need:
 ```Python
 # The first type of main logic for a generator type routine